 Keeping a Diary

 Few students are interested in sitting down to record their day, but keeping a diary is a good way for them to understand that recording events can be important.
 Before a holiday or vacation, assigning them the task of jotting notes on their daily activities is an excellent way for them to get into the habit.
-Primary Works has a guide to assist with the mechanics of writing on a regular basis, and English KS2 students will benefit from taking a look into the world of daily writing as they record the fun they are having with their family and friends.
+Primary Teaching Resources has a guide to assist with the mechanics of writing on a regular basis, and English KS2 Powerpoints students will benefit from taking a look into the world of daily writing as they record the fun they are having with their family and friends.

 Writing is not the easiest part of learning any language, so teachers must come up with tools that will give them a feeling of accomplishment when they complete an assignment.
 Writing book reports, outlining news events and even keeping a diary are all good ways to help them advance in this critical area of learning.